-Please refer to the manual provided from the OLFE office for any additional information required for the maintenance of teachers' personnel files.
+Please refer to the manual provided from the Office of Catholic Schools office for any additional information required for the maintenance of teachers' personnel files.

 NOTE: Superseded forms (W-4, K-4, Benefit Enrollment Forms, etc.) should be removed from the active personnel file and maintained in an archive file that is carried forward each year.